nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Deletes the public address of a contact.

-Format: `deletepa INDEX c/NETWORK [w/WALLET_NAME]`
+Format: `deletepa INDEX c/NETWORK [l/WALLET_NAME]`

 * Deletes the public address of a contact based on the index

 * If Wallet Name is not provided, all public addresses in the network of the contact will be deleted.

+* The Wallet Name is Case-sensitive.
+It will not work unless the Wallet Name is exactly the same as the one in the contact.

 Examples:

-* `deletepa 1 c/BTC w/wallet1` deletes the public address of the 1st person in the BTC Network with the wallet name `wallet1`.
+* `deletepa 1 c/BTC l/wallet1` deletes the public address of the 1st person in the BTC Network with the wallet name `wallet1`.

 * `deletepa 3 c/BTC` deletes all the public addresses of the 3rd person in the BTC network.